 Decommissioning and decontamination of the plant would last approximately 12 months, whereas deconstruction would last approximately 18 to 24 months.
 This would be followed by a restoration period of approximately 12 months.
 Work would occur during daytime hours, between 6:00 a.m. and 6:00 p.m., up to seven days a week.
-Noise impacts under this alternative would be associated with the site decontamination and deconstruction, workforce vehicle traffic, transport of deconstruction debris offsite, and transport of borrow material to BRF.
+Noise impacts under this alternative would be associated with the site decontamination and deconstruction activities, workforce vehicle traffic, transport of demolition debris and recyclable materials offsite, and transport of borrow material to BRF.